cmaureir/progra-alma/lectures/week5/lecture20.rst

         spam (1)

-  * Immediately before the open parenthesis that starts an indexing or slicing:
+  * Immediately before an open parenthesis that starts an indexing or slicing:

     Correct::